AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 >
 >Skills from multiple Learning Manager accounts cannot be exported simultaneously using the same Workday account.

+#### Points to note

+* Ensure UUID, Email Address, and name of the employee is unique across multiple Workday Integrations.
+Incorrect values will result a connection failure.
+* The UUID field once populated via Workday on cannot be deleted by any client facing LMS Administrator.
+If you want to change the value, get in touch with the Adobe Learning Manager onboarding or support team.
+* The User Purge option may also not work since User Purge only supports 50 users to be purges per run.
+Exercise extreme caution while uploading the users via the UUIDs.

 ### Scheduling {#Scheduling-1}

 Administrator can set up scheduling tasks as per organization's requirements and users in the Learning Manager application are up-to-date according to the schedule.
 Similarly, Integration Admin can schedule skill export on a timely basis to be integrated with an external system.
 Sync can be performed on daily basis in Learning Manager application.